Brahvi language: Distribution

-Brahui is spoken in the central part of Pakistani Balochistan, mainly in the Kalat, Khuzdar and Mastung districts, but also in smaller numbers in neighboring districts, as well as in Afghanistan which borders Pakistani Balochistan; however, many members of the ethnic group no longer speak Brahui.
-There are also an unknown (but very small) number of expatriate Brahuis in the Arab States of the Persian Gulf, and Turkmenistan.
+Brahvi is spoken in the central part of Pakistani Balochistan, mainly in the Kalat, Khuzdar, and Mastung districts, but also in smaller numbers in neighboring districts, as well as in Afghanistan which borders Pakistani Balochistan; however, many members of the ethnic group no longer speak Brahvi.
+There are also an unknown (but very small) number of expatriate Brahvis in the Arab states of the Persian Gulf, and Turkmenistan.

 History

-There is no consensus as to whether Brahui is a relatively recent language introduced into Balochistan or the remnant of a formerly more widespread Dravidian language family.
-According to Josef Elfenbein (1989), the most common theory is that the Brahui were part of a Dravidian migration into north-western parts of the Indian subcontinent in the 3rd millennium BC, but unlike other Dravidians who migrated to the south, they remained in Sarawan and Jahlawan since before 2000 BC.
+There is no consensus as to whether Brahvi is a relatively recent language introduced into Balochistan or the remnant of a formerly more widespread Dravidian language family.
+According to Josef Elfenbein (1989), the most common theory is that the Brahvi were part of a Dravidian migration into north-western parts of the Pakistan in the 3rd millennium BC, but unlike other Dravidians who migrated to the south, they remained in Sarawan and Jahlawan since before 2000 BC.
 However, some other scholars see it as a recent migrant language to its present region.
-They postulate that Brahui could only have migrated to Balochistan from central India after 1000 AD.
-This is contradicted by genetic evidence that shows the Brahui population to be indistinguishable from neighbouring Balochi speakers, and genetically distant from central Dravidian speakers.
-Others claimed that Brahui was a Dravidian language spoken by the indigenous people of Kalat valley, and was later adopted by Baloch tribes who spoke Balochi and Brahui tribes who at the time spoke a language known as Kurdgali.
-The main Iranian contributor to Brahui vocabulary, Balochi, is a Northwestern Iranian language, and moved to the area from the west only around 1000 AD.
+They postulate that Brahvi could only have migrated to Balochistan from central India after 1000 CE.

+This is contradicted by genetic evidence that shows the Brahvi population to be indistinguishable from neighbouring Balochi speakers, and genetically distant from central Dravidian speakers.
+Others claimed that Brahvi was a Dravidian language spoken by the indigenous people of Kalat valley, and was later adopted by Baloch tribes who spoke Balochi and Bravui tribes who at the time spoke a language known as Kurdgali.
+The main Iranian contributor to Brahvi vocabulary, Balochi, is a Northwestern Iranian language, and moved to the area from the west only around 1000 CE.
 One scholar places the migration as late as the 13th or 14th century.

-The Brahui lexicon is believed to be of: 35% Perso-Arabic origin, 20% Balochi origin, 20% Indo-Aryan origin, 15% Dravidian origin, and 10% unknown origin.
-The Brahui language, with all dialects, was called Kurdi or Kurdgali, after the Kurd tribe, with Brahui becoming used more after the British colonization.
+The Brahvi lexicon is believed to be of: 35% Perso-Arabic origin, 20% Balochi origin, 20% Indo-Aryan origin, 15% Dravidian origin, and 10% unknown origin.
+The Brahvi language, with all dialects, was called Kurdi or Kurdgali, after the Kurd tribe, with Brahvi becoming used more after the British colonization.

-David W. McAlpin and Franklin Southworth proposed that Brahui is not a Dravidian language, but can be linked with the remaining Dravidian languages and Elamite to form the "Zagrosian family," which originated in Southwest Asia (southern Iran) and was widely distributed in South Asia and parts of eastern West Asia before the Indo-Aryan migration.
+Linguists David W. McAlpin and Franklin Southworth proposed that Brahvi is not a Dravidian language, but can be linked with the remaining Dravidian languages and Elamite to form the "Zagrosian family," which originated in Southwest Asia (southern Iran) and was widely distributed in South Asia and parts of eastern West Asia before the Indo-Aryan migration.

 Dialects

-There are no important dialectal differences.
+There are no major dialectal differences.
 Jhalawani (southern, centered on Khuzdar) and Sarawani (northern, centered on Kalat) dialects are distinguished by the pronunciation of *h, which is retained only in the north (Elfenbein 1997).

-Brahui has been influenced by the Iranian languages spoken in the area, including Persian, Balochi and Pashto.
+Brahvi has been influenced by the Iranian languages spoken in the area, including Persian, Balochi, and Pashto.

 Phonology

+Brahvi as a first, second, and third largest mother tongue by district.